ProjectSimon/libcamera/Documentation/guides/ipa.rst

 to the definitions.
 Every interface is defined in a mojom file and includes:

 - the functions that the pipeline handler can call from the IPA
-- signals in the pipeline handler that the IPA can emit
+- signals in the pipeline handler that the IPA can send
 - any data structures that are to be passed between the pipeline handler and the IPA

 All IPA modules of a given pipeline handler use the same IPA interface.
 The IPA